 Her father, his name was Lox, wanted her to marry one of their own kind.
 Not someone like me.
 He was powerful, serving on the Council of the Munchkins.
 He dealt directly with the Witch of the East.
 She was cruel and she stole from the Munchkins, but there were those on the council who worked with her, willing to sacrifice whatever she asked so that she would leave them in relative peace.
 They did not want war with the witch.

 Lox so desperately wanted me away from his daughter that he went to the witch and, in exchange for her killing me, he would give her the secrets of the council.
 She agreed and he became her spy.
 In return, she put a spell on my axe.

-She found me a small, one roomed house just outside of town and cared for me while I healed, never staying too long for fear of retribution from her father.
-She knew that he did not want us to marry, but she didn’t not suspect how much he hated me.
+She found me a small, one-roomed home just outside of town and cared for me while I healed, never staying too long for fear of retribution from her father.
+She knew that he did not want us to marry, but she didn’t suspect how much he hated me.
 She had other healers care for me when she couldn’t.
 My dear Iris brought in a tin smith who created me a leg of metal.
 In time I healed and returned to the forest to chop wood.

 She begged me to marry her.
 She said she would come with me to the forest, or we could live in the small house outside of town.
 But I was stubborn and wanted to build her a house with my own hands.

 Iris’s father was angry that I had not died.
 He watched as she cared for me and when I lived, he went back to the Witch and threatened that he would stop giving her the secrets of the council.
 The Witch told him that her magic continued to work in me and that magic, dark magic, often took time.